In the links above you will find out all about the exciting learning that is yet to come this term! Please have a browse.

 6S Class Blog

-It has been another very busy first week for the whole of year 6!
+It has been a final busy week for the whole of year 6!

 This week in History we have begun to look at the Cold War between the USSR and USA.
 We have now begun to look at the space race between the two nations.
-It was a fierce fight up until 1969 when USA became the first nation to land a man on the moon.
+It was a fierce fight lasting up until July 1969 when USA became the first nation to land a man on the moon.
+This week we looked at whether the moon landing was worth the price of victory.

 Year 6 have had the opportunity to go swimming during their final half term of primary school.
 We travel over to the Basildon Sporting Village to have 2 x 30 minute lessons a week.
 Swimming is such an important life skill and the children are thoroughly enjoying their lessons.